httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

    4. If input_string is empty, return members.
    5. Consume the first character of input_string; if it is not COMMA, fail parsing.
    6. Discard any leading OWS from input_string.
-   7. If input_string is empty, fail parsing.
+   7. If input_string is empty, there is a trailing comma; fail parsing.
 3. No structured data has been found; return members (which is empty).